tarantool/tarantool-internals/source/allocators.md

 pools, which are intended to be used for bigger objects.
-They are called **factored** as far as each of them can contain objects from size *sz* to size *alloc_factor * sz*, where *alloc_factor* may be adjusted by user. **Factored** pools are only being created for given size if needed, and their amount is limited.
+They are called **factored** as far as each of them can contain objects from size *sz* to size *alloc_factor * sz*, where *alloc_factor* may be adjusted by the user. **Factored** pools are only being created for a given size if needed, and their amount is limited.

 ### Factor pool & small allocator definitions